Liaquat Ali Khan: Kashmir dispute

-Soviet Union and United States
+Cold War

-In 1949, the Soviet Union's leader, Joseph Stalin, sent an invitation to Ali Khan to visit the country, followed by a U.S. invitation after they learned of the Soviet move.
+In 1949, the Soviet Union's leader, Joseph Stalin, sent an invitation to Khan to visit the country, followed by a U.S. invitation after they learned of the Soviet move.
 In May 1950, Khan paid a state visit to the United States after being persuaded to snap ties with the Soviet Union, and set the course of Pakistan's foreign policy toward closer ties with the West, despite it being the Soviet Union who sent its invitation of Khan to visit the country first.
-The visit further cemented strong ties between the two countries and brought them closer.
-According to many sources, Khan's formulated policies were focused on Movement of Non-Aligned Countries, and his trip to U.S. in 1950, Khan had made clear that Pakistan's foreign policy was neutrality.
-Being a newly-born nation with trouble in planning the economy, Khan asked the U.S. for economic and moral support to enable it to stand on its feet.
+The visit further cemented strong ties between the two countries and brought them closer.According to many sources, Khan's formulated policies were focused on Movement of Non-Aligned Countries, and his trip to U.S. in 1950, Khan had made clear that Pakistan's foreign policy was neutrality.
+As a newly born nation with trouble in planning the economy, Khan asked the U.S. for economic and moral support to enable it to stand on its feet.
 The United States gladly accepted the offer and continued its aid throughout the years.
 But ties deteriorated after the United States asked Khan to send two combat divisions to support U.S. military operations in the Korean War.
-Khan wanted to send the divisions, but asked the U.S. for assurances on Kashmir and the Pashtunisation issue, which the U.S. declined to give.
-Khan decided not to send the divisions, a clear indication that Pakistan was working towards the Non-Aligned Movement.
+Khan wanted to send the divisions but asked the U.S. for assurances on Kashmir, which the U.S. declined to give.
+Khan decided not to send Pakistani forces to KOrea, a clear indication that Pakistan was working towards the Non-Aligned Movement.
 The United States began work on a policy to keep Pakistan impartial, and India on the other hand, remained a keystone to bringing stability in South Asia.
 By June and July 1951, Pakistan's relations with U.S. deteriorated further, with Nehru visiting the United States, pressuring Pakistan to recall her troops from Kashmir.

-Khan began to develop tighter relations with the Soviet Union, China, Poland, and Iran under its Premier Mohammed Mossadegh as well.
+Khan began to develop tighter relations with the Soviet Union, China, Poland, and Iran under its Prime Minister Mohammed Mossadegh as well.
 Khan sent invitations to Stalin and the Polish Communist leader Władysław Gomułka to visit the country.
 However, the visits never happened after Khan was assassinated and Stalin died.
 In 1948, Pakistan established relations with the Soviet Union, and an agreement was announced a month later.
-The offing of U.S. trade had frustrated Khan, therefore, Khan sent career Foreign service officer Jamsheed Marker as Pakistan Ambassador to the Soviet Union, a few months later, a Soviet Ambassador arrived in Pakistan, with her large staff and accompanied military attaches.
-In 1950, Ali Khan established relations with China by sending his ambassador, making Pakistan to become first Muslim country to establish relations with China, a move which further dismayed the United States.
-While in Iran, Liaquat Ali Khan talked to the Soviet Ambassador and Moscow promptly extended an invitation to him to visit the Soviet Union.
+The offing of U.S. trade had frustrated Khan who sent career FSO Jamsheed Marker as Pakistan Ambassador to the Soviet Union, a few months later, a Soviet ambasaddor, arrived in Pakistan, with her large staff and accompanied military attaches.
+In 1950, Khan established relations with China by sending his ambassador, making Pakistan to become first Muslim country to establish relations with China, a move which further dismayed the United States.
+While in Iran, Khan spoke with the Soviet Ambassador.
+Moscow promptly extended an invitation to him to visit the Soviet Union.